bitnami/charts/bitnami/memcached/README.md

 ### Set Pod affinity

-This chart allows you to set your custom affinity using the `XXX.affinity` parameter(s).
+This chart allows you to set your custom affinity using the `affinity` parameter(s).
 Find more information about Pod affinity in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

 As an alternative, you can use the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
-To do so, set the `XXX.podAffinityPreset`, `XXX.podAntiAffinityPreset`, or `XXX.nodeAffinityPreset` parameters.
+To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.

 ## Persistence